 The Girl Scout philosophy of behavior management builds on a child’s need to develop a sense of self-worth.
 In order to promote this, the program has been carefully planned to foster positive behavior.
-To accomplish this:
+To accomplish this please ensure that:

 - Children are involved in rule setting and help determine the consequences of misbehavior.

 - Whenever possible, the site and activities are set up to promote positive interaction among children.